-A continuation of Music 121C.
-This course emphasizes the art of piano playing in a solo and an ensemble setting.
-(DA)
+MUS 122C is a continuation of MUS 121C.
+This course emphasizes the art of piano playing in a solo and an ensemble setting, technique and music literature for piano.
+May be repeated for additional credits.
+(45 lecture/lab hours)

-Prerequisite: MUS 121C with C or better or consent of instructor.
+Prerequisite: MUS 121C with a grade of C or better or consent of instructor.

-MUS 122D Classic Guitar II (3)
+MUS 122D Guitar 2 (2)

-A continuation of the skills and concepts in MUS 121D, Classic Guitar I: solo and ensemble performance, technique, interpretation, stage etiquette and music literature for guitar.
-(45 lecture hours) (DA) Prerequisite: MUS 121D with C or better or consent of instructor.
+A continuation of the skills and concepts in MUS 121D, Guitar 1: solo and ensembles, technique, interpretation, stage deportment and music literature for guitar.
+(45 lecture/lab hours)

+Prerequisite: MUS 121D with a grade of C or better or consent of instructor.

-MUS 122E Pop/Folk Guitar II (3)
+MUS 122E Pop/Folk Guitar 2 (2)

-A continuation of MUS 121E, Folk Guitar I. Classroom instruction in folk and popular styles of guitar playing: technique, music reading, chord symbols, song accompaniment patterns, simple improvisation, stage etiquette and ensemble performance.
-(45 lecture hrs) (DA) Prerequisite: MUS 121E with C or better or consent of instructor.
+A continuation of MUS 121E, Pop/Folk Guitar 1.
+Classroom instruction in folk and popular styles of guitar playing: technique, music reading, chord symbols, song accompaniment patterns, simple improvisation and ensembles.
+(45 lecture/lab hours)

+Prerequisite: MUS 121E with a grade of C or better or consent of instructor.

-MUS 122F Slack Key Guitar (1)
+MUS 122F Slack Key Guitar 2 (2)